nf-core/sarek/docs/output.md

 ### Microsatellite instability (MSI)

-[Microsatellite instability](https://en.wikipedia.org/wiki/Microsatellite_instability) is a genetic condition associated to deficiencies in the mismatch repair (MMR) system which causes a tendency to accumulate a high number of mutations (SNVs and indels).
+[Microsatellite instability](https://en.wikipedia.org/wiki/Microsatellite_instability) is a genetic condition associated with deficiencies in the mismatch repair (MMR) system which causes a tendency to accumulate a high number of mutations (SNVs and indels).
 An altered distribution of microsatellite length is associated with a missed replication slippage which would be corrected under normal MMR conditions.

 #### MSIsensorPro